microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

         the service principal's password.**

-4. Once the Key value is saved and [you have a copy for your records]{.underline}, close the Certificates and Secrets pane.
+4. Once the Key value is saved and [you have a copy for your records], close the Certificates and Secrets pane.

 <div style="page-break-after: always;"></div>